martinrotter/rssguard/docs/source/features/mediaplayer.md

 Media Player
 ============
 RSS Guard offers some of the capabilities everyone would expect from a typical podcast client.
 It offers a built-in media player on some platforms:
 * Some RSS Guard builds offer a `libmpv`-based[^1] media player that supports almost all features offered by `libmpv`, including keyboard and mouse navigation, an on-screen controller, and loading custom configuration files.
-Also, `yt-dlp` is deployed on some[^2] platforms, which allows convenient YouTube video playback.
+Also, `yt-dlp` is bundled on some[^2] platforms, which allows convenient YouTube video playback.
 * Some RSS Guard builds include a more basic media player based on the `QtMultimedia` backend.
 This backend is usually based on `ffmpeg`, so it can play a fairly wide range of media formats.

-[^1]: At this point, precompiled binaries for Mac OS X do not have this backend enabled and rely on the `QtMultimedia` backend instead.
+[^1]: Official Windows `win10` packages use this backend.
+At this point, precompiled binaries for macOS do not have it enabled and rely on the `QtMultimedia` backend instead.
-[^2]: `yt-dlp` is contained in binaries for Windows.
-For other operating systems, I recommend installing `yt-dlp` or `youtube-dl` system-wide and adding it to your `PATH` environment variable.
+[^2]: `yt-dlp` is bundled with official Windows `win10` packages.
+On other operating systems, I recommend installing `yt-dlp` or `youtube-dl` system-wide and adding it to your `PATH` environment variable.
 The custom path to the tool can also be tweaked in `mpv.conf`.

 ## Usage
 This feature is available for each hyperlink URL.
 You can either right-click any link in the embedded article or web browser, or use the `Articles -> Play in media player` menu item.